-HVP supports and resources include: (1) prenatal, infant, and toddler care; (2) infant and child nutrition; (3) child developmental screening and assessments; (4) parent education, and training in parent/child interaction; (5) child development and child care referral; (6) job readiness and barrier removal; (7) domestic violence and sexual assault services; and (8) mental health and substance abuse treatment and support.
-Each county delivers services using the following models:
+HVP supports and resources include: (1) prenatal, infant, and toddler care; (2) infant and child nutrition; (3) child developmental screening and assessments; (4) parent education, and training in parent/child interaction; (5) child development and child care referral; (6) job readiness and barrier removal; (7) domestic violence and sexual assault services; and, (8) mental health and substance abuse treatment and support.
+Each county may deliver services using the following models:

-- Early Head Start -Home Based Option (EHS-HBO).
-Services are provided until the child is three years of age. - Healthy Families America (HFA).
-The HFA program typically lasts for three to five years. - Home Instruction for Parents of Preschool Youngsters (HIPPY).
-The HIPPY program provides parents with a curriculum that lasts for 30 weeks. - Nurse Family Partnership (NFP).
-Families can participate in the NFP program for two-and-a-half years. - Parent as Teachers (PAT).
-Families can receive services from the PAT program from the prenatal stages until their child enters kindergarten. - Promoting First Relationships-Home Visiting Intervention Model (PFR-HVIM).
-The PFR-HVIM typically provides weekly, hour-long visits for 10 to 14 weeks, however, the duration can be extended based on a family's needs.
+- Early Head Start Home Based Option (EHS-HBO) is available for low-income pregnant women and families with children birth to age 3.
+EHS- HBO provides early, continuous intensive and comprehensive child development, and family support services in accordance with Head Start Performance Standards. - Healthy Families America works with pregnant and parenting families of children prenatally up to age 5.
+Services are offered for a minimum of 3 years and up to 5 years. - Home Instruction for Parents of Preschool Youngsters (HIPPY) services are provided until the child exits kindergarten.
+The HIPPY program provides parents with a curriculum that lasts for 30 weeks.
+Home visits take place once per week. - Nurse Family Partnership (NFP) requires families to initiate services prenatally by the 28th week of pregnancy.
+Families can participate in the NFP program for two-and-a-half years.
+Home visits take place based on a family's level of need and a child's age.
+Services are provided until the child's second birthday. - Parent as Teachers (PAT) allows enrollment anytime between pregnancy and kindergarten.
+Services are designed to deliver services for at least 2 years.
+Home visits take place based on each family's experiences and stressors. - Promoting First Relationships-Home Visiting Intervention Model (PFR-HVIM) and be delivered to a family with a child between the ages of birth and 5 years of age and provides weekly, hour-long visits for 10 to 14 weeks; however, the duration can be extended based on a family's needs.

-This bill increases the duration participants can be served in the CalWORKs HVP by allowing services to be provided for at least 24 months, and not to exceed the duration of the applicable HVP model, while also allowing pregnant individuals or those who are a parent or caretaker relative of a child less than 36 months of age, instead of 24 months, at the time the individual enrolls in the program, to become participants.
+This bill increases the allowable duration participants can be served in the CalWORKs HVP by allowing services to be provided for at least 24 months, and not to exceed the duration of the applicable HVP model, while also allowing pregnant individuals or those who are a parent or caretaker relative of a child less than 36 months of age, instead of 24 months, at the time the individual enrolls in the program, to become participants.